icatalud/dart-sdk-wiki-2/Debugging-Dart-VM-with-AddressSanitizer.md

 # Running #

-Example command-line (currently detects some leaks, see https://github.com/dart-lang/sdk/issues/24467 )
+Example command-line (currently detects some leaks, see https://github.com/dart-lang/sdk/issues/24467 ):

     export ASAN_SYMBOLIZER_PATH=`pwd`/third_party/clang/linux/bin/llvm-symbolizer
     ASAN_OPTIONS=handle_segv=0:detect_leaks=1 out/DebugX64/dart foo.dart

-The handle_segv=0 is only crucial when running through the test suite, wherein several tests are expected to segfault, and will fail if AddressSanitizer
+The handle_segv=0 is only crucial when running through the test suite, wherein several tests are expected to segfault, and will fail if AddressSanitizer installs its own segfault handler.